Palmerston, Northern Territory: Transport

 The city has a network of bicycle paths, most of which are lit for night-time usage.

 There is also a public bus service operated by Darwinbus that offers transportation around Palmerston, into Darwin City and out to Darwin's northern suburbs.

 Darwin International Airport is the closest air terminal in Palmerston.
 The airport is located in the Darwin suburb of Marrara, approximately 20 minutes away from Palmerston.

 Darwin-based taxis are also available in Palmerston, as well as a number of local and Darwin-based mini-bus operators.

 Utilities

-Water storage and supply, as well as sewerage services for Palmerston, are managed by Power and Water Corporation, while power is managed by Jacana Energy, both of which are owned by the Northern Territory Government.
+Water storage and supply, as well as sewerage services for Palmerston, are managed by PowerWater, while power is managed by Jacana Energy, both of which are owned by the Northern Territory Government.
 The corporation is also responsible for management of sewerage and the major water catchments in the region.
 Water is mainly stored in the largest dam, the Darwin River Dam which holds up to 90% of Palmerston's water supply.
 For many years, the city's principal water supply came from Manton Dam.

 Palmerston and its suburbs are powered by the Channel Island Power Station, the largest power plant in the Northern Territory.